expert360/oauth-example-python/README.md

 This is a repo forked from https://github.com/bullhorn/oauth-example-python to demonstrate API requests to Bullhorn as a prototype for the integration with Bullhorn

+Docs: http://bullhorn.github.io/Getting-Started-with-REST/ for the flow of OAuth and Logging in with Bullhorn

 ## What's in the repo

 (1) Original implementation of making OAUTH requests: `oauth_example.py`